 Where: Parc del Fòrum

 The Cruïlla music festival got its feet wet in nearby Mataró as a world music festival, but since moving to Barcelona in 2008, it has grown into the blend of styles and cultures that it is today, an eclectic festival that books pop and rock bands alongside electronica acts, along with a broad spectrum of R&B, and Jamaican and African music.
-Headliners for the 2017 edition included Jamiroquai, Pet Shop Boys, Two Door Cinema Club, Ani DiFranco, Ryan Adams, The Prodigy, Little Steven, The Lumineers, and more.
+Past headliners include Jamiroquai, Pet Shop Boys, Two Door Cinema Club, Ani DiFranco, Ryan Adams, The Prodigy, Little Steven, The Lumineers, and more.

 Where: Rambla del Raval